seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **TIMON**
 O my friends,
 I have one word to say to you: look you, my good lord,
-I must entreat you, honour me so much
+I must entreat you, honor me so much
 As to advance this jewel; accept it and wear it,
 Kind my lord.

 **First Lord**
-I am so far already in your gifts,–
+I am so far already in your gifts,--

 **All**
 So are we all.